What Happens at your Art of Hearing Appointments?

 HELP FOR HEARING LOSS & EAR CONDITIONS

-Based on these tests and your day-to-day hearing needs, we will discuss options for help with you e.g. medical referral, hearing aids, wireless tools, communication tactics, other resources in Perth.
+Based on these tests and your day-to-day hearing needs, we will discuss options for help with you e.g. medical referral, wireless tools, communication tactics and hearing aids in Perth.

 If hearing aids are chosen we may take impressions (casts) of your ears i.e. your Audiologist will insert tiny foam plugs into your ears, then a silicone paste.
 This will set in 3- 5 minutes.
 Once the impressions are removed, you can see the exact shape of your ear canals!